Verify ACH Account Information & High Risk Options

 Validate Manually

-Although not recommended, you do have the option to request Forte Verify be disabled on your account.
-Once disabled, you would be responsible for manually verifying and entering the tenant ACH bank information for all tenants.
+Although not recommended, you can request that Forte Verify be disabled on your account.
+Once disabled, you would be responsible for manually verifying and entering each tenant's ACH bank information.

-• If you decide to opt-out of Forte Verify and choose to Validate Manually, that decision is permanent.
-There is no way to reactivate Forte Verify on your account once disabled.
+Important Note: If you decide to opt out of Forte Verify and choose to Validate Manually, that decision is permanent.
+There is no way to reactivate Forte Verify on your account once it has been disabled.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.